tadmccorkle/markdown.nvim/README.md

       txt = "`",
     },
   },
+  link = {
+    paste = {
+      enable = true, -- whether to convert URLs to links on paste },
+    -- disable all link keymaps by setting mappings field to "false" -- selectively disable keymaps by setting corresponding field to "false" mappings = {
+      add = "gl", -- (string|boolean) add link
+      follow = "gx", -- (string|boolean) follow link
+    }
+  },
+  -- hook functions allow for overriding or extending default behavior -- fallback function with default behavior is provided as argument hooks = {
-  on_attach = nil, -- (fun(bufnr: integer)) callback when plugin attaches to a buffer
+    -- called when following links with `dest` as the link destination follow_link = nil, -- fun(dest: string, fallback: fun()) }, on_attach = nil, -- (fun(bufnr: integer)) callback when plugin attaches to a buffer
 }
 ```